Volcán Barú

-The Volcán Barú (also Volcán de Chiriquí) is an active stratovolcano and the tallest mountain in Panama, at 3475 m high.
+The Volcán Barú is an active stratovolcano and the tallest mountain in Panama, at 3475 m high.
 It lies about 35 km off the border of Costa Rica.
 It is also the twelfth highest peak in Central America.

 Due to its height and the narrowness of the isthmus of Panama, it is possible (though relatively rare) to see both the Pacific Ocean and Caribbean Sea from Volcán Barú's peak on a clear day.

 Geography

 The small town of Volcán at the base of Volcán Barú sits on the remnants of a huge lahar that appears to have breached the caldera.
 A small river has eroded the lahar exposing an ancient forest below dated to about 1000 years old.

 Volcán Barú is surrounded by a fertile area of cool highlands drained by the Chiriquí Viejo and Caldera Rivers.
 The towns of Volcán and Cerro Punta can be found on its western side, while Boquete is on the eastern flank.

 The occasional fall of hail or ice pellets has been reported on the summit, where the minimum temperature can be below 0 °C (32 °F) and the formation of frost is frequent during the dry season.
 The peak is host to a large installation of broadcast towers.